Robert Sumichrast

-Robert T. Sumichrast is an academic administrator currently serving as dean of the Pamplin College of Business at Virginia Tech.
+Robert T. Sumichrast is the former dean of the Pamplin College of Business at Virginia Tech.

 Academic career

 Virginia Tech

 Sumichrast began his career as an assistant professor of management science at Virginia Tech in 1984.
 After 6 years, he rose to associate professor, and then a professor of management science and information technology in 1996.
 Sumichrast was named the associate dean of graduate and international programs at Virginia Tech's Pamplin College of Business in 1998.

 Louisiana State University

 After nearly twenty years at Virginia Tech, Sumichrast left to become the dean of the E.J.
 Ourso College of Business at Louisiana State University in 2003.
 During this time Sumichrast expanded their international programs and increased development efforts.